sunilabrahamindia/sunilabraham/clusters/sunil-abraham-financial-express.md

 ---
 layout: default
-title: "Sunil Abraham and Financial Express"
+title: "Sunil Abraham and The Financial Express"
-description: "A curated cluster of Financial Express reporting that features commentary from Sunil Abraham on technology policy, digital regulation, privacy and internet governance in India."
+description: "A curated cluster of reporting from The Financial Express that features commentary from Sunil Abraham on technology policy, digital regulation, privacy and internet governance in India."
 categories: [Clusters, Media mentions]
-permalink: /clusters/sunil-abraham-financial-express/
+permalink: /clusters/sunil-abraham-the-financial-express/
-created: 2025-12-21
+created: 2025-12-20
 ---

-***Financial Express*** is a leading Indian business daily with a strong focus on economic policy, regulation, markets, and public affairs.
+***The Financial Express*** is a leading Indian business daily with a strong focus on economic policy, regulation, markets, and public affairs.
 Its reporting frequently examines how technology intersects with governance, industry, and the wider economy.

-Within this coverage, **Sunil Abraham** appears as an expert voice on questions related to digital policy, platform regulation, data protection, and the societal impact of emerging technologies.
-His comments typically provide context on how regulatory choices and institutional frameworks shape technology adoption and public outcomes in India.
+Within this coverage, **Sunil Abraham** appears as an expert voice on issues related to digital policy, platform regulation, data protection, and the social impact of emerging technologies.
+His commentary often provides context on how regulatory choices and institutional frameworks influence technology adoption and public outcomes in India.

-This cluster brings together all available **media mentions** of Sunil Abraham published in *Financial Express*, offering a consolidated view of how his perspectives have featured in business and policy journalism.
+This cluster brings together all available **media mentions** of Sunil Abraham published in *The Financial Express*, offering a consolidated reference point for readers following technology and policy debates in business journalism.

 ## 📣 Media Mentions {#media}